FFFF-0000h/Tech-Scrolls/README.md

 - **augmented reality**: a technology that superimposes a computer-generated image on a user's view of the real world, thus providing a composite view.

-- **authentication**: Authentication is the process of verifying identity e.g. a user’s identity.
+- **authentication**: the process of verifying identity e.g. a user’s identity.
 It might involve validating personal identity documents, verifying the authenticity of a website with a digital certificate, determining the age of an artifact by carbon dating, or ensuring that a product or document is not counterfeit.
 It is the mechanism of associating an incoming request with a set of identifying credentials.

-- **authorization**: Authorization is the function of specifying access rights/privileges to resources, which is related to information security and computer security in general and to access control in particular.
+- **authorization**: the function of specifying access rights/privileges to resources, which is related to information security and computer security in general and to access control in particular.
 More formally, "to authorize" is to define an access policy.

 ## B

-- **back end**: All of the behind-the-scenes digital operations that it takes to keep the front end of a website running, such as the coding, style, and plugins.
+- **back end**: the behind-the-scenes digital operations that it takes to keep the front end of a website running, such as the coding, style, scripts and plugins.

 - **binary operator**: an operator that takes two arguments.

-- **boilerplate**: A boilerplate is a collection of code snippets and assets that can be reused to boost development.
+- **boilerplate**: boilerplate is a collection of code snippets and assets that can be reused to boost development.

 - **boolean**: a data type that has one of two possible values (usually denoted true and false).

-- **bootstrap**: Bootstrap is a free, open-source frontend framework for designing websites and web apps.
+- **bootstrap**: a free, open-source frontend framework for designing websites and web apps.
 Bootstrap includes HTML and CSS-based design templates for typography, forms, buttons, tables, navigation, modals and more, plus JavaScript plugins.

 - **branch**: a parallel world where you can create commits without introducing bugs into production code.

-- **browser**: The program you use to access the Web — such as Chrome, Firefox, or Safari.
+- **browser**: the program you use to access the Web.
+E.g Google's Chrome, Mozilla's Firefox, Apple's Safari, Microsoft's Edge.

 - **bug**: an error in the source code that causes a program to produce unexpected results.